-A company is an entity that has a separate legal existence from its owners.
-Think of a company like a natural person.
+A Company is an entity that has a separate legal existence from its owners.
+Think of a Company like a natural person.
 It can incur debt, sue and be sued, get business names and it even has its own taxes.
-This is the most complex of the three major entity types and people often only incorporate a company after they have been a sole trader or in a partnership for a while.
+This is the most complex of the three major entity types and people often only incorporate a Company after they have been in business as a Sole Trader or in a Partnership.

 How does it work?

-The main reason people incorporate a Pty Ltd company structure is to protect their personal assets.
-Pty Ltd stand for Proprietary Limited, which means that youhave limited liability.
-Unlike a partnership or sole trader, you aren’t personally liable for any debts incurred by the company.
+The main reason people incorporate a Pty Ltd Company structure is to protect their personal assets.
+Pty Ltd stands for Proprietary Limited, which means that you have limited liability.
+Unlike a Partnership or Sole Trader, you aren’t personally liable for any debts incurred by the company.
 In other words, if your company were to go bankrupt, the bank cannot use your personal assets to pay it off.
 Although there is high start up costs, this is a great incentive to start your company.